 [calc.Example C.([calc.const]+[calc.Example B])]

-When inserting the tag (in the template creation tool), regardless of the applicable template language or culture, any decimals must be separated with a full stop ( . ):
+When inserting the tag (in the template creation tool), regardless of the applicable template language or culture, any decimals must be separated by a full stop ( . ):

 [calc.Example D.([calc.Example A]+2.5)]